Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Balance transfer promos

 A balance transfer is when you transfer the balance you owe on one credit card to another credit card with lower interest rates.

 Most credit cards will charge around 20% interest, so, transferring any pre-existing credit card debt to a lower interest card could save you big time.

-Some cards even have balance transfer promos that will waive the interest completely for a set amount of time.
+Some cards even have balance transfer promos that will cut the interest to as low as 1.99% for a set amount of time.

 Noob tip: The above card isn’t specifically for people with poor credit, so if your credit score is on the lower end, this might not be the card for you.

 Balance transfer promos can really help you save in interest charges, but be wary – if you haven’t paid off your debt in full by the time the balance transfer period is over, the interest rate might rocket back up to the 22.99% mark, so, always read the fine print.

 Want to make sure you never miss a payment again?

 Noob tip: Many credit cards will allow you to set up auto-pay.
 This is a pre-authorized payment that you can set up to either pay the minimum payment or the full balance of your credit card once a month.
 With this in place your credit score will never have to suffer from a missed credit card payment.

 The key to all of this?